questdb/c-questdb-client/doc/CONSIDERATIONS.md

 ### Disconnections, Data Errors and troubleshooting

+#### ILP/HTTP

+When using ILP/HTTP, server errors are reported back to the client from `flush` calls.

+#### ILP/TCP

+When using ILP/TCP errors cause disconnects and can be found in the QuestDB server logs.

-A failure when flushing data gerally indicates that the network connection was dropped.
+When using TCP, failure when flushing data gerally indicates that the network connection was dropped.

-The ILP protocol does not send errors back to the client.
+The ILP over TCP protocol does not send errors back to the client.
 Instead, by design, it will disconnect a client if it encounters any insertion errors.
 This is to avoid errors going unnoticed.

 As an example, if a client were to insert a `STRING` value into a `BOOLEAN` column, the QuestDB server would disconnect the client.